nycmeshnet/nycmesh.net/content/blog/nyc-surveillance-archive.md

 - **Server upkeep:** Do you have experience with shell scripting?
 Could you help maintain the servers?
 - **Expanding to other cities:** Does your city livestream public surveillance footage that we could scrape and add to the archive?
 - **UI/UX design:** How can we make the archive easier to navigate?
+- **Machine learning / AI:** Can we autodetect police insignia to flag relevant footage?

 *Special thanks to Zach Giles for his ongoing technical guidance, and to the rest of the NYC Mesh community.*